nathangthomas/flask_blog/README.md

 # Welcome to Flask Blog

-### This repo is still in progress.
-A more detailed README is coming soon.

-When you get to writing this repo don't forget to include:
-- Description of application --> learning goals
-- Schema diagram
-- How to run on local machine
-- How to run test suite
-- Link to live application

-# Welcome to Flask Blog
 This application was created as an exercise to further explore the Python framework Flask.

 ## Table of Contents